arrahtech/osdq-spark/README.md

     }
  ```

+>> _For those on windows, you need to jave hadoop distribtion unzipped and HADOOP_HOME set.
+Also copy [winutils.exe](https://github.com/steveloughran/winutils/blob/master/hadoop-2.7.1/bin/winutils.exe) from here into HADOOP_HOME\bin_

 We can also give a complete spark-submit script like

 > "spark-submit --class "org.arrah.framework.spark.run.TransformRunner" --master yarn --deploy-mode cluster --files "Example.json" TransformRunner.jar -c "Example.json"